osuosl/timesync/source/users.rst

 .. note::

-  If a role which does not exist in the system is provided to this endpoint, a :ref:`Invalid Foreign Key error<errors>` will be returned.
+  If an organizational role which does not exist in the system is provided to this endpoint, a :ref:`Invalid Foreign Key error<errors>` will be returned.

 ~~~~~~~~~~~~~~~~~~~~~